-Figure 27.44 Long molecules are aligned perpendicular to the axis of a polarizing filter.
+FIGURE 27.44 Long molecules are aligned perpendicular to the axis of a polarizing filter.
 The component of the electric field in an EM wave perpendicular to these molecules passes through the filter, while the component parallel to the molecules is absorbed.

 Figure 27.45 illustrates how the component of the electric field parallel to the long molecules is absorbed.
 An electromagnetic wave is composed of oscillating electric and magnetic fields.
 The electric field is strong compared with the magnetic field and is more effective in exerting force on charges in the molecules.
 The most affected charged particles are the electrons in the molecules, since electron masses are small.
 If the electron is forced to oscillate, it can absorb energy from the EM wave.
 This reduces the fields in the wave and, hence, reduces its intensity.
 In long molecules, electrons can more easily oscillate parallel to the molecule than in the perpendicular direction.
-The electrons can absorb EM waves that have a component of their electric field parallel to the molecule.
-The electrons are much less responsive to electric fields perpendicular to the molecule and will allow those fields to pass.
+The electrons are bound to the molecule and are more restricted in their movement perpendicular to the molecule.
+Thus, the electrons can absorb EM waves that have a component of their electric field parallel to the molecule.
+The electrons are much less responsive to electric fields perpendicular to the length of the molecule and will allow those fields to pass.
 Thus the axis of the polarizing filter is perpendicular to the length of the molecule.